xvanov/socratica/docs/epics.md

 3. Character appearance is consistent
 4. Character size/position doesn't obstruct content
 5. Character is culturally appropriate and inclusive
+6. Facial expressions change based on context
+7. Expressions include: encouraging, thoughtful, celebratory
+8. Expressions match dialogue tone
+9. Smooth transitions between expressions
+10. Expressions enhance (not distract from) learning

 **Prerequisites:** Epic 5 complete (UI foundation exists)

-#### Story 9.2: Expression System
+#### Story 9.2: Animations & Voice Synchronization

 As a student,
-I want the avatar to show facial expressions,
-So that I can see the tutor's emotional engagement.

-**Acceptance Criteria:**
-1. Facial expressions change based on context
-2. Expressions include: encouraging, thoughtful, celebratory
-3. Expressions match dialogue tone
-4. Smooth transitions between expressions
-5. Expressions enhance (not distract from) learning

-**Prerequisites:** Story 9.1 (avatar design exists)

-#### Story 9.3: Animated Gestures

-As a student,
-I want the avatar to use gestures that support explanations, So that visual cues help me understand mathematical concepts.
+I want the avatar to use gestures and have its mouth move when speaking, So that visual cues help me understand mathematical concepts and the character feels more realistic and engaging.

 **Acceptance Criteria:**
 1. Gestures accompany verbal explanations